JiggityMaggotKetamynes/Chips/YC_application.md

 Christopher is the technical founder who will right the code on and off blockchain for the company.

-Christopher is the technical founder who will right the code on and off blockchain for the company.

 ## Are you looking for a co-founder?

 We are not looking for co-founders, but we are open if we feel someone could substantially add to our team.